Chagrined NFL teams bow to pressure on domestic abuse cases

 Pelosi, an avid 49ers fan, said McDonald should not have taken the field last week.

-(Additional reporting by Steve Ginsburg, Ramkumar Iyer, Jed Horowitz, Richard Cowan and Sam Adams; Editing by Leslie Adler, Eric Walsh, Eric M. Johnson and Matt Driskill)
+(Additional reporting by Steve Ginsburg, Ramkumar Iyer, Jed Horowitz, Richard Cowan and Sam Adams; Editing by Leslie Adler)